Venus In Gemini Is Here To Heat Up Your Summer

 This next month is heating up — and we're not just talking about the weather.
-On 22nd June, Venus, the Planet of Love, will officially enter the chatty, sociable sign of Gemini, marking the start of the flirty girl summer we've been waiting for.
+On 22nd June, Venus, the Planet of Love, will officially enter the chatty, sociable sign of Gemini, marking the start of a flirty girl winter.
 Trust us: it's going to be a fun one.
 "When the Planet of Pleasure is in the sign of the twins, it rejoices in the possibility of variety," says Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
 "During the time Venus was in Taurus, we focused on quality over quantity — but now, all we want to do is have some good ‘ol summer fun!"

 Advertisement